ldidry/lufi/README.md

 All the encryption/decryption processes take place in your browser.
 The encryption key is never sent over the network.

-However please note that some metadata is sent unencrypted:
+However please note that some metadata are sent unencrypted:

 * the file name
 * its size